Weight Watchers, now known as WW, is one of the most popular weight-loss programs in the world.

 Instead, Noom colour codes foods according to its nutrients and calories.
 The colour codes include:

-- Red code is mostly used for unhealthy foods which are high in saturated fats, sugars, salty and high in calories like nuts
+- Red foods are unhealthy foods that are high in saturated fats, sugars, salty, and high in calories like nuts

 How effective is Noom for weight loss?